MarcoWorms/learn.js/README.md

 ## This is the secret of functions

 Functions have a secret they don't want you to know, but I'll tell you, `this` is the secret.
-There is implicit argument that every function has by default named `this`, and they way it behaves depends on who calls your function or where did you declare it. `this` is normally used by some techniques to store scope like demonstrated on the section above, but we'll avoid using it in this guide since we can achieve the same results with other techniques.
+There is an implicit argument that every function has by default named `this`, and the way it behaves depends on who calls your function or where did you declare it. `this` is normally used by some techniques to store scope like demonstrated on the section above, but we'll avoid using it in this guide since we can achieve the same results with other techniques.
 We can override `this` by using `call` and `bind` functions:

 ```js
 let thisFunc = function () { console.log(this) }